mbeddr/mps-platform-docs/src/doc/docs/aspects/plugin.md

 ---
-title: Plugin aspect
+title: Plugin Aspect
 tags:
 - aspect
 ---

-# Plugin aspect
+# Plugin Aspect

 > Plugins are a way to integrate your code with the MPS IDE functionality.
 >